-White Cube Gallery in Mason's Yard exhibits a range of works by internationally recognised contemporary artists, such as Damien Hirst, Tracey Emin and Marc Quinn.
-Newer and larger sister galleries White Cube Hoxton and White Cube Bermondsey bring contemporary art to East and South East London.
+White Cube Gallery exhibits a range of works by internationally recognised contemporary artists, such as Damien Hirst, Tracey Emin and Marc Quinn.
+A larger sister gallery White Cube Bermondsey brings contemporary art to South East London.

-Showcasing an ever-changing programme of contemporary art, London's Gagosian Gallery, owned by Larry Gagosian, is one of 11 worldwide.
+Showcasing an ever-changing programme of contemporary art, London's Gagosian Gallery is one of 11 worldwide.
 The large, airy space has exhibited big names including Andy Warhol, Damien Hirst, Jackson Pollock and Roy Lichtenstein.
 All art is for sale.

-A gallery that strives to be unconventional, Lazarides sells "outsider art" and represents photographers, sculptors, agent provocateurs and even taxidermists!
-With a private viewing space for new works, the gallery also runs Shop at Lazarides, selling limited-edition prints, books and originals at affordable prices.
+A gallery that strives to be unconventional, Lazarides sells "outsider art" and represents photographers, sculptors and even taxidermists!
+With a viewing space for new works, the gallery also runs Shop at Lazarides, selling limited-edition prints, books and originals.

-Established in 1977, Hamiltons Gallery in Mayfair showcases the best modern masters as well as up-and-coming photographers.
+Established in 1977, Hamiltons Gallery in Mayfair showcases modern masters as well as up-and-coming photographers.
 Previous exhibitions, by artists such as Irving Penn, Helmut Newton and Tomio Seike, demonstrate the diversity of modern photography.
-All imagery on show is for sale.

 Phillips de Pury

-One of the biggest auction houses and art dealerships in the world, Phillips de Pury also holds selling exhibitions in contemporary art and photography, as well as design and jewellery, at its London gallery, located in a former Victorian post office.
-Phillips de Pury has a second exhibition space at Claridge's hotel.
+One of the biggest auction houses and art dealerships in the world, Phillips de Pury also holds selling exhibitions in contemporary art and photography at its London gallery, located in a former Victorian post office.

-Located in a converted Victorian furniture factory between Hoxton and Islington, Victoria Miro exhibits a collection of avant-garde pieces by artists such as Grayson Perry and Chris Ofili.
-The gallery's aim is to promote innovative artists and nurture new talent.
-Look out for the unique garden used by installation artists such as Yayoi Kusama.
+Located in a converted Victorian furniture factory, Victoria Miro exhibits a collection of avant-garde pieces by artists such as Grayson Perry and Chris Ofili.
+The gallery's aim is to promote innovative artists and new talent.
+Look out for the unique garden.